christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 What's interesting is that the model shows almost no capacity to handle the task until we get to layer 22.
 And then—boom—attention layer 22 kicks in and almost all the performance happens there, and then things get a tiny bit better, then worse right after layer 24.
 It’s not just a smooth upward trajectory; there’s a clear peak followed by a clear descent after layer 24.

 So, what’s going on here?
-It’s a strong signal that layers 22, 23, and 24 are doing something really specific —writing to the residual stream in a way that allows the model to solve the task.
+It’s a strong signal that layers 22, 23, and 24 are doing something really specific—writing to the residual stream in a way that allows the model to solve the task.
 This insight can help us narrow the investigation and gives a clear direction: we need to figure out what kind of computation these layers are performing.
 It opens up exciting questions: How do attention layers (move information around) compare with MLPs (process information) in their contribution to this spike?
 And within those attention layers, which heads are doing the heavy lifting?
 What's going on in the residual stream exactly?
 What can we learn from the MLPs?

 This is where things get really fun.
 When narrowing down the problem, we can now start isolating the mechanisms and digging into specific computations, which will give real insights into how the model performs ToM.